-2.To avoid imbalance in the opening of electricity markets:
+2. To avoid imbalance in the opening of electricity markets:

-(a) contracts for the supply of electricity with an eligible customer in the system of another Member State shall not be prohibited if the customer is considered as eligible in both systems involved; and market and the common interest, oblige the refusing party to execute the requested supply at the request of the Member State where the eligible customer is located.
+(a) contracts for the supply of electricity with an eligible customer in the system of another Member State shall not be prohibited if the customer is considered as eligible in both systems involved; and

-(b) where transactions as described in point (a) are refused because the customer is eligible in only one of the two systems, the Commission may, taking into account the situation in the
+(b) where transactions as described in point (a) are refused because the customer is cligible in only one of the two systems, the Commission may, taking into account the situation in the market and the common interest, oblige the refusing party to execute the requested supply at the request of the Member State where the cligible customer is located.

-↓ new Article 5

-Market based supply prices
+Article 5 Market based supply prices